hshakula/doxybook2/README.md

 ## Contributing

 Pull requests are welcome!

-Feel free to submit a pull requesr to the GitHub of this repository <https://github.com/matusnovak/doxybook2/pulls>.
+Feel free to submit a pull request to the GitHub of this repository <https://github.com/Antonz0/doxybook2/pulls>.

 ## Issues

 Got any questions or found a bug?

-Feel free to submit them to the GitHub issues of this repository <https://github.com/matusnovak/doxybook2/issues>.
+Feel free to submit them to the GitHub issues of this repository <https://github.com/Antonz0/doxybook2/issues>.

 ## Known Problems

-#### cannot use operator[] with a string argument with number

-This is a bug caused by the [inja](https://github.com/pantor/inja) dependency in version `3.0.0` and fixed in version `3.1.0`.
-At the time of writing this, vcpkg only has the broken version `3.0.0`.
-To fix this problem, use `--head` option when installing `inja` to get the bug-free latest version.
-See [issue #19](https://github.com/matusnovak/doxybook2/issues/19) for more information.
+## Comparable alternatives
+* [m.css](https://mcss.mosra.cz/documentation/doxygen/) - A modern, mobile-friendly drop-in replacement for the stock Doxygen HTML output
+* [standardese](https://github.com/standardese/standardese) - Standardese aims to be a next-gen Doxygen.
+* [HDoc](https://hdoc.io/) - The modern documentation tool for C++

 ## License